 As Shakespeare entered his mid-twenties in April 1588, his dramatic muse was starting to explode in lights & sound & colour.
 Our budding bard would have been inspired by the growing popularity of the profession; the likes of Thomas Kyd, whose Spanish Tragedy had just taken London by storm, & Christopher Marlowe, the writer of such fantastic pieces as Dido, Queen of Carthage, Tamburlaine the Great, & Doctor Faustus.
 Of Shakespeare’s ease of composition, ‘Ben Jonson writes, ‘I remember the players have often mentioned it as an honor to Shakespeare, that in his writing, whatsoever he penned, he never blotted out a line.’

 The keen-eyed Shakespearian scholar, TW Baldwin, highlights allusions in the Comedy of Errors play to the Armada & Christopher Marlowe’s Tamburlaine, which was published in 1588.
+There is also a clever pun about France, ‘making war against her hair,‘ referring to the civil war fought in 1589 in which Henry of Navarre allied with King Henry III of France following a public uprising over the French king’s assassination of the Duke of Guise.
 Baldwin points to a passage in the play which seems to describe Finsbury Fields, one of the sites of London’s public executions;

 The Duke himself in person